ggalmazor-training/nodejs-string-calculator/README.md

 # String Calculator Kata in NodeJS

-Your goal is to create a program that reads numbers in a string and produce their sum.
+Your goal is to create a program that reads numbers in a string and produce their sum following the TDD flow:
+1. Write a test that fails
+2. Make the most straightforward change to make the test pass
+3. Optionally, refactor your code

+On every step, try hard to make the smallest change possible.
+The goal is not to complete the list of features but deliberate practice of the best programming practices you know of.

 ## Sequence of features to implement